Cherno Jobatey – From Berlin to the World of Media

 He was born and raised in Berlin.
 A family of five, mostly without a father, sharing 2 ½ rooms – optimum conditions for the development of a fighting spirit.
 Sufficient amounts of pocket money would only be available if he took care to earn it: repairing bicycles, selling shoes, delivering flowers, waiting tables.
 He learnt soon that to achieve his goals he’d have to work harder than the rest.
 Cherno studied political sciences at the Free University in Berlin, financing his studies by interpreting, teaching guitar and spending many a night as a DJ.
 As the guitarist of Groove Gangster GmbH, Cherno Jobatey developed a feel for stage and audience.
 Once the band was even the opening act for Herbert Grönemeyer.

 During all that time, however, the ‘news junkie’ (Die Welt) Cherno Jobatey never forgot his dream of becoming a journalist!
 And life offered him a golden route to this goal: strange coincidences, happy encounters and talented cheekiness combined were key.
-In his fourth semester, he won a one-year DAAD grant to go study politics and music in Los Angeles.
+In his fourth semester, he won a one-year DAAD grant to study abroad: In Los Angeles he studied politics during the day and music & entertainment by night.

 There, Cherno Jobatey gives a lecture about Jesse Jackson – that information gets back via a circuitous route to RIAS Radio at home.
 An editor named Gerd Kothy contacts him.
 Word on the street is that he is an expert for American domestic politics.
 Cherno Jobatey accepts the offer and works as a freelancer for the radio henceforth.

 Being a journalist means living from assignment to assignment, until a scoop finally comes your way.
 Michael Jackson performs in Berlin.
 Incidentally, one of Cherno Jobatey’s music professors from the USA plays guitar in Jackson’s band.
 Cherno gets an interview slot while a whole gaggle of renowned journalists are turned away.
 Among those waiting is the heavyweight journalist Cordt Schnibben of DIE ZEIT.
-They start talking, and before he knows it, Cherno Jobatey is writing for DIE ZEIT and even for Der Spiegel as an IT expert.
+They start talking, and before he knows it, Cherno Jobatey is writing for the weekly DIE ZEIT as an IT expert and even for Der Spiegel.

 It was one of those jobs that bring you honor, but not a lot of money.
 On the side, the print journalist Cherno Jobatey familiarized himself with the many facets of an editorial office in television – manning the copier at the Berlin regional channel SFB, two hours, three times a week.
 That meant having one of his big feet – in sneakers, even then – in the door of the local ARD channel.
 Cherno Jobatey kept pitching himself and his ideas, accepting none of the innumerable “NOs!!” he heard, and finally managing to do film reports for the evening show.
 Whatever the weather, the local reporter Cherno Jobatey roamed the streets of Berlin with a camera team, in search of stories.